Birth Photography: Why You Should Hire a Birth Photographer - Baby Chick

 4. Allows your birth partner (and doula) to help you more.

-Hiring a birth photographer also allows dads/ your birth partners to better support you.
+Hiring a birth photographer also allows dads/birth partners to support you better.
 By removing the responsibility of taking photos, they can be 100% present to help you, which is when you will need their help the most.
-We have to remember that they, too, are going through many emotions and are probably not the best person to take photos since they are experiencing their wife/partner go through a challenging and emotional time.
+We have to remember that they, too, are going through many emotions and are probably not the best person to take photos since they are experiencing their wife/partner going through a challenging and emotional time.
 They will be distracted and forget to document the moments you want to be captured.

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick

-When you have a birth photographer, your partner (and if you have a doula, her as well) doesn’t have to worry about capturing those important moments.
-It allows them to be fully there for you emotionally and physically.
+When you have a birth photographer, your partner (and, if you have a doula, she too) doesn’t have to worry about capturing those important moments.
+It allows them to be fully present for you, both emotionally and physically.
 They can then focus on massaging you, helping with your breathing, helping you change into different positions, and more.

 5. You get to relive the moment and the emotions over and over again.

-You always want to remember what it felt like when you saw your baby for the first time.
-It’s a powerful moment—the look on Dad’s/your partner’s face when he held his child for the first time.
+You always want to remember what it felt like when you first saw your baby.
+It’s a powerful moment—the look on Dad’s or your partner’s face when he holds his child for the first time.
 The photos truly capture the love in the room.

-I also love that you can show your child in the future the story of their birth.
-They may not be interested until years down the road, but I promise that it will be special to them, and they will appreciate it in the future.
+I also love that you can share the story of your child’s birth with them in the future.
+They may not be interested until years down the road, but I promise that it will be special to them and that they will appreciate it.

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick